tytydraco/yessleep/out/On_Lunn_Creek_Hill.md

 “Okay, I will leave and save Freddy, and then I’ll get the police and come back for you.”

 He shook his head.
 “It will not work.
 You will run away, you cannot save Freddy.
 I will thank your friend for you when he arrives.
 He does not know it, but he saved your life.
-So you will run, and when you come back this place will be gone.
-The fisherman has left.
-Go.”
+So you will run, and when you come back this place will be gone."

+"But. . ."

+"The fisherman has left," he said with a surety I found unusual.
+"Go.”

 There was a door in the room, it looked well fortified, but now it swung open on its own.
 I think about that a lot.
 It didn’t swing open languidly like a heavy door might in a thick breeze.
 It seemed to be pulled open by some invisible force.
 I believe that Mikkel had somehow opened it with his mind.
 I have since done some research on Neuschwabenland, and it is all but a fairy tale.
 Although some people speculate that if it ever did exist, it was a lawless bloodbath where Jewish people were kept under medical surveillance like rats.
 Some others suspected that it was a weapons facility.
 I believe them both to be true.